zoometh/neonet/README.md

 #### All sites panel

 Show the complete NeoNet dataset.
 A site can be selected by searching it in the selection search bar (top-right) and copying its name (`Site Name` column).
-Here Pokrovnik, highlighted in blue.
+Here Roc du Dourgne, highlighted in blue.

 <p align="center">
 <br>